skeetio/learngraphql-lessons/1-basics/6-query-variables.md

 }
 ~~~

-But, this is how to write it with the complete syntax.
+But this is how to write it using the complete syntax.

 ~~~
 query getFewPosts {